 History Study Guides

 Original guides and modifications of guides contributed by current and past History Department faculty members Kirk Jeffrey, Diethelm Prowe, Rachel Seidman, Harry Williams, Eleanor Zelliot, and others.
-If you have written or modified anything included in this project, please tell me so I can acknowledge your good help.
+If you have written or modified anything included in this project, please contact us so we can acknowledge your good help.
 Thanks, John Heydinger, '08, for suggesting that we include the End Note download site.

-The Chicago Manual of Style can be opened on-line through the Gould Library at https://apps.carleton.edu/campus/library/find/search/dbs/ and enter in find line: Chicago Manual of Style.
+The Chicago Manual of Style can be viewed online through the Gould Library (search: Chicago Manual of Style).

 III.
 How to Write a History Research Paper

 3. Help!
 How do I put this together?

 B. Writing Steps

 C. How to Write an Introduction and a Conclusion, link to Denise Conover, University of Utah, A Guide to Writing History, based on "A guide to Writing in History and Classics," by M. Damen.
 Tips for writing introductions and conclusions.